-Multi-select strengths and opportunities are also categorized by reviewer type, and how many people within that group selected each option.
+Multi-select strengths and opportunities are also categorized by reviewer type (as depicted by the colors), and how many people within that group selected each option.
 The items appear in order of popularity, surfacing the most selected items first.
 Pay attention to which groups have selected which items, and also the selections you have made.

 3. Focus Scale Questions